Skip to content

 Breath is life.
-And in the rising world of conscious breathwork, more and more practitioners and wellness seekers are turning to ancient tools to amplify respiratory capacity, endurance, and recovery.
+And in the rising world of conscious breathwork, more and more practitioners and wellness seekers are turning to ancient tools to amplify respiratory capacity, endurance, and rest and renewal.
 One such tool, now backed by modern science, is the extraordinary Cordyceps mushroom.

 Traditionally revered in Tibetan and Chinese medicine for enhancing vitality and lung function, Cordyceps sinensis and militaris are now at the forefront of respiratory health research.
 At Mycogenius, we’re exploring this ancient remedy in a modern setting—pairing Cordyceps with breathwork to help people go deeper, breathe easier, and recover faster.